 Hoddle Street

-Land in the Hoddle Street corridor presents an opportunity to accommodate additional employment and residential development with minimal impact on existing lower scale development to the of the rail line.
+Land in the Hoddle Street corridor presents an opportunity to accommodate additional employment and residential development with minimal impact on existing lower scale development to the east of the rail line.
 For sites immediately adjacent to Hoddle Street the amenity issues associated with traffic volumes and noise will need to be taken into consideration.
 Retail and commercial uses that benefit from the exposure provided by a busy arterial route are likely to be more appropriate than residential uses.
 (Annual average daily traffic volumes on Hoddle Street were in the order to 35,000 vehicles per day southbound and 40,000 per day northbound in 2015.)
 Under these circumstances commercial uses are more appropriate than residential for street facing frontages.
+Given the significance of Hoddle Street as a major arterial road and through route, the future of the existing C2 land along the corridor should be considered only once further strategic planning is undertaken to examine future opportunities and zoning options to achieve both employment and potential some housing outcomes.

-Figure 41.
-C2 zoned land
+Figure 41. strategies for C2 zoned land